Life of the Party

 Alphabet Game

-Choose this when your group wants pressure, back-and-forth turns, and a slightly more competitive edge.
+Choose this when the group wants back-and-forth turns and a competitive edge.
+A timer and a target letter push each player to answer fast.

 How it plays

-team nights, friend groups, and smart fast-paced rounds
+Best for team nights, friend groups, and smart fast-paced rounds Pace Medium Vibe Sharp and social

 Alphabet Game gets the room moving fast.